CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit/Diagnostics/Generated/Guard.md

 ## How to make changes

-If you need to change an API that is declared in a template, or to add a new one, just edit the right `.tt` file and save it: Visual Studio will take care of updating the generated `.cs` file automatically.
-Don't make changes to those generated `.cs` files directly, as those will be overwritten as soon as their source template is updated.
+If you need to change an API that is declared in a template, or to add a new one, just edit the right `.tt` file and save it: Visual Studio will take care of updating the generated `.g.cs` file automatically.
+Don't make changes to those generated `.g.cs` files directly, as those will be overwritten as soon as their source template is updated.